-The Board of Directors made several changes to the composition of the Executive Leadership Team during 2021 and in the beginning of 2022.
-More information about the changes is available in the Annual Report 2021.
+The Board of Directors made changes to the composition of the Executive Leadership Team during 2023.
+More information about the changes is available in the Annual Report 2023

-More information about the individual members of the Executive Leadership Team, their experience, directorships and other offices is available in the Annual Report 2021 and at danskebank.com.
+More information about the individual members of the Executive Leadership Team, their experience, directorships and other offices is available in the Annual Report 2023 and at danskebank.com.